 Additional Filters in DayBack for FileMaker

-You may want to add your own filters on top of the text, status, and resource filters that come with DayBack.
+If you're looking to add your own filters beyond the standard text, status, and resource filters that come with DayBack, you have a few options.

-While you can add some additional filters via URL (like for contacts and projects), you can also filter your FileMaker sources by customizing the scripts DayBack uses to find your events.
-DayBack even comes with subscripts written just for this purpose, making this one of the easiest and most powerful ways to add filters to DayBack.
+While it's possible to add some additional filters through URL parameters (such as for contacts and projects), a more flexible approach is to customize the scripts DayBack uses to find your events.
+DayBack includes subscripts specifically designed for this purpose, making it one of the easiest and most effective ways to add custom filters to your DayBack setup.

 How It Works

-Open up the script "Apply Additional Filters - DayBack" in DayBack's FileMaker file.
-This script runs every time DayBack fetches your FileMaker events.
-So any find requests you include here can be used to constrain the found set DayBack is building.
+To customize how DayBack filters your events, start by opening the script named "Apply Additional Filters - DayBack" in DayBack's FileMaker file.
+This script runs each time DayBack fetches your FileMaker events, allowing you to add find requests to further constrain the found set DayBack is building.
 That's pretty cool.

-If you're using WebDirect, you'll want to edit a slightly different script named "Apply Additional Filters - SQL - DayBack".
-(If you have users running WebDirect and FileMaker client, you'll edit both of these scripts.)
-While DayBack uses Find requests to retrieve your events in FileMaker client, it uses SQL to "find" your events in WebDirect.
-So if you want to constrain the find in WebDirect, you'll use this script to add an additional WHERE clause to DayBack' SQL request.
+If you're using WebDirect, you'll need to edit a different script: "Apply Additional Filters - SQL - DayBack."
+This script is necessary because, while DayBack uses Find requests to retrieve events in FileMaker client, it uses SQL to perform the "find" in WebDirect.
+To add additional filters in WebDirect, you'll need to modify this script by adding a WHERE clause to DayBack's SQL request.

 Hidden Filters (Pre-Filtering)

-This is one way, for example, to constrain the calendar to only show events that belong to the logged-in user.
+This method is particularly useful for situations where you want to limit the calendar to show only certain events, such as events that belong to the logged-in user, without allowing users to modify this filter.

 Additional Filters

-The other reason developers use these scripts is to create additional filters that users can interact with.
-For example, you may want to add filters for "work type" and "procedure code" to the status field already in DayBack.
-To do this, you'd create global fields for "work type" and "procedure code" and add these to the calendar layout in a new header, footer, or sidebar.
+Another reason developers often use these scripts is to create additional filters that users can interact with.
+For example, you might want to add filters for "work type" and "procedure code" in addition to the existing status field in DayBack.
+To achieve this, you would create global fields for "work type" and "procedure code" and place them on the calendar layout, either in a new header, footer, or sidebar.

-Then, inside the script "Apply Additional Filters - DayBack" in DayBack's FileMaker file, you'd test to see if either of these global filters had values (to see if the users had asked to filter by "work type" or "procedure code").
-If so, you'd enter find mode and set the contents of these global fields as the find criteria for your constrain.
+Next, in the "Apply Additional Filters - DayBack" script within DayBack's FileMaker file, you would check if either of these global filters has a value (indicating that the user wants to filter by "work type" or "procedure code").
+If a value is present, you would enter Find mode and use the contents of these global fields as the criteria for constraining the found set.

-If your DayBack FileMaker file is hosted on a server, there are a few more steps you need to do before your additional filters will function appropriately.
-The “Find Events - DayBack” script runs as PSOS if PSOS is available, but your server session won’t have access to the values in the global filters entered by the client.
-Fortunately, there are only two steps you need to complete in order to fix this:
+If your DayBack FileMaker file is hosted on a server, there are a few additional steps to ensure that these filters work correctly.
+The “Find Events - DayBack” script runs as a Perform Script On Server (PSOS) if PSOS is available, but the server session won’t have direct access to the values in the global filters entered by the client.
+Fortunately, fixing this requires only two steps:

-1. Set the filter values into the JSON object of the $parameter variable
+Set the filter values into the JSON object of the $parameter variable:

-To set the filter values into the $parameter variable, find the line in the “Find Events - DayBack” script where if $$Dbk_PSOSAvailable is true, we perform this same script on the server.
-Notice that we pass the $parameter variable to this script.
-To append the filter values to the parameter, set the $parameter variable to this:
+• Find the line in the “Find Events - DayBack” script where, if $$Dbk_PSOSAvailable is true, the script is performed on the server.
+Notice that the $parameter variable is passed to this script.
+To include the filter values in this parameter, update the $parameter variable as follows:

 JSONSetElement( $parameter ; "GlobalFilter1" ; DayBack::GlobalFilter1; JSONString )

-You will need a Set Variable step for each global filter.
+• You will need a separate Set Variable step for each global filter.

 If( PatternCount( Get ( ApplicationVersion ) ; "Server") )

-Inside this If statement, set each global filter with the value retrieved from the $parameter variable:
+• Inside this If statement, set each global filter using the value retrieved from the $parameter variable:

 Set Field [DayBack::GlobalFilter1 ; JSONGetElement( $parameter ; "GlobalFilter1" )